Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test2_clue_analysis(gemini).md

 ### Fake Clues: 2/5
 **Fair - Below expectations**

-The first fake clue is effective, strongly pointing to 'Imagine' with themes of 'personal freedom and love' and a 'catchy chorus.'
-However, the second fake clue ('epic battles,' 'fantasy saga') fails entirely to point to any of the incorrect choices provided, making it an ineffective misdirection.
+One fake clue ('catchy chorus...personal freedom and love') is very effective, pointing plausibly to both 'Imagine' and 'Smells Like Teen Spirit'.
+However, the second fake clue ('tale of epic battles...fantasy saga') is entirely irrelevant to all choices, including the incorrect ones.
+It doesn't misdirect players towards 'Imagine' or 'Smells Like Teen Spirit' at all, significantly weakening the overall effectiveness of the fake clue set.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices